sercrod/sercrod/docs/reference/glossary.md

 Attribute `@type="expr"` that runs an expression on native events.
 Supports modifiers such as `.prevent`, `.stop`.
 See [Directives](./directives.md).

 **Expression**
-JavaScript snippet evaluated by Nablla in a defined context.
+JavaScript snippet evaluated by Sercrod in a defined context.
 See [Expressions](./expressions.md).

 ## F